gkjohnson/time-logger-js/README.md

 TimeLogger.clear('timing-label')
 ```

-The above will print out the average, min, max, and call count of the code wrapped by `timing-label` (NOTE: formatting is not solidified, yet):
+The above will print out the average, min, max, and call count of the code wrapped by `timing-label`:

 ```
-timing-label         calls: 2        avg: 1532.5ms                  min: 1416ms                    max: 1649ms
+timing-label         calls: 2        avg: 1532.5ms                  min: 1416.23ms                    max: 1649.1ms
 ```

 Calling `dump()` and `clear()` with no arguments will print and clear _all_ accumulated timing metrics